overlookmotel/livepack/README.md

 #### Tree-shaking by default

-Livepack doesn't perform tree-shaking exactly, but works more like a garbage collector - any value which is not referenced in the the objects/functions you serialize are omitted from the build.
+Livepack doesn't perform tree-shaking exactly, but works more like a garbage collector - any value which is not referenced in the the objects/functions you serialize is omitted from the build.

 This is more effective than tree-shaking as it doesn't rely on static analysis of the code, which can miss opportunities to discard unreferenced values.